dlaub3/blog/security/owasp-top-10.md

 ## Cross Site Scripting (XSS)

 Cross site scripting happens when an attacker is able to inject malicious  JavaScript into your website, or maybe it's just a malicious website  to begin with.
 Whatever the case, that JavaScript executes in the users browser and performs operations on their behalf.
 Cross site request forgery (CSRF) is a type of XSS.
 In this scenario a script might purchase something from another website that you left, but are still logged into.
-That's why you should always use CSRF tokens for validatioen.
+That's why you should always use CSRF tokens for validation.
 Note: XSS is a good reason to be picky when using node modules ;) .

 ## Insecure Deserialization